The call when the interview is scheduled provides a great opportunity to collect information.

 - 12 Keys to One-Way Video Interview Success

-- 5 Tips for Acing Your Video Interview
+- 5 Tips for Preparing & Dressing for Your Video Interview

 - How to Handle Speed Interviews